baqhub/tiwi/README.md

 ## Variants

-What makes Tiwi so powerful is its support for variants.
-This enables changes to be made to the style of a component along multiple dimensions without creating every permutation separately.
+What makes Tiwi so powerful is the built-in support for variants.
+It enables the style of a component to be changed along multiple dimensions without creating every permutation separately.

 Here's a simple variant to support multiple sizes: